 The Kitchen at the Wharf, Langport

-Originally a trading base for salt and corn, inside, the cafe’s interior is bright, airy and has rustic chic down to a T. Outside, the riverside terrace is great for people watching in summer – namely the paddleboarders, kayakers and canoeists lapping up this stretch of still water.
+Originally a trading base for salt and corn, inside, the riverside cafe’s interior is bright, airy and has rustic chic down to a T. Outside, the riverside terrace is great for people watching in summer – namely the paddleboarders, kayakers and canoeists lapping up this stretch of still water.

 A long counter runs almost the length of the cafe, brimming with tarts, homemade cakes and pastries.
 The menu is simple, tasty and uses local produce to create its dishes.

 Kids, dogs and cyclists are welcome here and can be placated with a toy box, doggie treats or a bicycle repair kit if needs be!
+More info on The Kitchen Langport Cafe.

-Trough Farmshop and cafe, Yeovil
+Trough Farm shop and cafe, Yeovil

 Yeovil might not be the most aesthetically-pleasing English town, but venture a couple of miles out and oh my, there is some serious Somerset countryside to be found.
-On the outskirts is where you’ll find The Trough Farmshop and Cafe – a converted barn with sweeping views over rolling fields to hills beyond.
+On the outskirts is where you’ll find The Trough Cafe – a converted barn with sweeping views over rolling fields to hills beyond.
 You can soak up these bucolic surrouding from the smart outside terrace, where a friendly sheep might potter over (safely staying on their side of the fence) to inject some extra rural WOW into proceedings.

 Inside also makes the most of the setting, with big windows showcasing the outdoors and nods to nature and the owners’ farming heritage (The Snell family have been farming in Somerset for 7 generations).
 Spot the antler chandelier, horned lampshades, a bull’s skull, tree artwork, squashy floral chairs and wood cladding on the walls.
+More info on The Trough Yeovil.

 Light and bright, but cosy too (there’s a woodburner on one side), The Trough makes a snuggly autumn/winter hideaway as well as being one of the best al fresco cafes in Somerset.
 Whizz round the miniature gift shop before you go and look out for family-friendly events such as sunflower and pumpkin picking.